spraakbanken/korp-frontend/doc/frontend_devel.md

 - __auth_module__ - String or object.
 See [Authentication](#authentication)
 - __autocomplete__ - Boolean.
 See [auto completion menu](#auto-completion-menu)
+- __common_struct_types__ - Object with attribute name as a key and attribute definition as value.
+Attributes that may be added automatically to a corpus.
+See [backend documentation](https://github.com/spraakbanken/korp-backend) for more information about how to define attributes.
 - __corpus_config_url__ - String.
 Configuration for the selected mode is fetched from here at app initialization.
 If not given, the default is `<korp_backend_url>/corpus_config?mode=<mode>`, see the [`corpus_config`](https://ws.spraakbanken.gu.se/docs/korp#tag/Information/paths/~1corpus_config/get) API.
 - __corpus_info_link__ - Object.
 Use this to render a link for each corpus in the corpus chooser.
   - __url_template__ - String or translation object.
 A URL containing a token "%s", which will be replaced with the corpus id.
   - __label__ - String or translation object.
 The label is the the same for all corpora.
-- __default_language__ - String.
-The default interface language.
-Default: `"eng"`
-- __description__ - String.
-Any HTML content to show on frontpage until search is made.
-- __common_struct_types__ - Object with attribute name as a key and attribute definition as value.
-Attributes that may be added automatically to a corpus.
-See [backend documentation](https://github.com/spraakbanken/korp-backend) for more information about how to define attributes.
 - __default_options__ - See [Operators](#operators).
 - __default_overview_context__ - The default context for KWIC-view.
 Use a context that is supported by the majority of corpora in the mode (URLs will be shorter).
 E.g.: `"1 sentence"`.
 For corpora that do not support this context an additional parameter will be sent to the backend based on the `context`-setting in the corpus.
 - __default_reading_context__ - Same as __default_overview_context__, but for the context-view.
 Use a context larger than the __default_overview_context__.